KumarLabJax/JABS-behavior-classifier/README.md

 not ship with MacOS.
 XGBoost should work "out of the box" on other platforms.
 On MacOS, you can install libomp with Homebrew (preferred) with the following command `brew install libomp`.
 You can also install libomp from source if you can't use Homebrew, but this is beyond the scope of this Readme.

+#### Running JABS

+Installing a pre-built Python package or running `poetry install` will add three commands to the Python environment:

+* jabs: launch the JABS GUI
+* jabs-classify: command line classifier, run jabs-classify --help for more information
+* jabs-init: initialize a JABS project directory, see jabs-init --help for more information

 ### Windows